fluidml/fluidml/README.md

                               "max_iter": [50, 100], "balanced": [True, False], "layers": [[50, 100, 50]]})
 ```

 That's it!
 Internally, Flow would expand this task into 4 tasks with provided combinations of `max_iter` and `balanced`.
 Internally all values of type `List` will be unpacked to form grid search combinations.
 If a list itself is an argument and should not be unpacked, it has to be wrapped again in a list.
 That is why `layers` is not considered for different grid search realizations.
 Further, any successor tasks (for instance, evaluate task) in the task graph will also be automatically extended.
-Therefore, in our example, we would have 4 evaluate tasks, each one corresponding to one of the 4 train tasks.
+Therefore, in our example, we would have 4 evaluate tasks, each one corresponding to the 4 train tasks.

-## Examples
+## **Examples**

 For real machine learning pipelines including grid search implemented with FluidML, check our
 Jupyter Notebook tutorials:

 - [Transformer based Sequence to Sequence Translation (PyTorch)](https://github.com/fluidml/fluidml/blob/main/examples/pytorch_transformer_seq2seq_translation/transformer_seq2seq_translation.ipynb)
 - [Multi-class Text Classification (Sklearn)](https://github.com/fluidml/fluidml/blob/main/examples/sklearn_text_classification/sklearn_text_classification.ipynb)

-## Citation
+## **Citation**

 ```
 @article{fluid_ml,